mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 situation, so this project was the perfect opportunity to experiment with it.

-Here things became interesting: I started to combine the font with beautiful cloud illustrations, and soft and warm color tones and kept the balance with Circular Std font which is a wonderful quality font with strong geometric types.
+Here things became interesting: I started to combine the font with captivating cloud illustrations, focusing on using soft and warm color tones while maintaining the balance with Circular Std font which is a wonderful quality font with strong geometric types.